 “[History likes] to call them riots, but they were shoot-outs.
 Because at night, cars would come by shooting at our houses,” she told us.
 “It was more like a war.
 I mean, there were times when you couldn’t even go out in the street because the shooting back and forth was so bad.”

 Black folks were armed.
 White folks were armed.
-With the entire town on edge and ready to fire, then Maryland Governor J. Millard Tawes enacted martial law and deployed 425 guardsmen into the town, along with 150 state troopers and 17 local police officers.
+With the entire town on edge and ready to fire, then-Maryland Governor J. Millard Tawes enacted martial law and deployed 425 guardsmen into the town, along with 150 state troopers and 17 local police officers.

-“Quite candidly the situation could erupt into serious shooting,” Lee White, special counsel to Presidents John F. Kennedy and Lyndon B. Johnson, wrote in a 1963 White House memo.
+“Quite candidly, the situation could erupt into serious shooting,” Lee White, special counsel to Presidents John F. Kennedy and Lyndon B. Johnson, wrote in a 1963 White House memo.
 “Many Negroes are armed, and the National Guard is understandably nervous since a National Guardsman (incidentally a Negro) was wounded two days ago.”

 That fury doesn’t just happen.
 It’s cultivated from a daily, monthly, yearly accumulation of indignities, abuses, denials, rejections, assaults and oppressions.
 Eventually, that tinder is going to catch fire.
 In Cambridge, the two sides of a shared city were literally divided by the myopically named Race Street.

 The insult of segregation was further compounded by economic stressors for the town’s largely working-class Black population.
 Richardson respected and, for the most part, followed the ethos of nonviolence but believed in Black people’s right to defend and protect themselves when confrontation was imminent or necessary.
 That put her in the crosshairs of criticism from other leaders, including King and SNCC chairman John Lewis, who tried to convince her to be more accommodating and less confrontational, but Richardson refused to back down or mellow out.
 Later, when King could make time to come to Cambridge, Richardson rebuffed his offer.
-“We can’t deal with her; we can’t deal without her,” one white Citizens’ Council member complained of her.
+“We can’t deal with her; we can’t deal without her,” one white member of the segregationist Citizens’ Council complained of her.

 Richardson didn’t become an activist by her own design.
 Her poise was molded by an affluent family devoted to community service in Cambridge’s Second Ward.
 Her father, John Hayes, was a pharmacist; her grandfather, Herbert Maynadier St. Clair, arguably the wealthiest and most influential Black man in Cambridge, was the son of a well-to-do butcher, an entrepreneur several times over and a city councilman for more than 50 years.
 Yet segregation barred him from attending the council’s annual banquet—instead, his plate of food was delivered to him at home.

-After Richardson graduated from Howard University in 1942, freshly educated with a degree in sociology and experienced in protesting instances of segregation in Washington, D.C., she returned to her hometown to work in her family’s funeral parlor, grocery store, rental properties and other businesses, but those direct and indirect indignities of segregation and systemic racism defined her drive for change.
+After Richardson graduated from Howard University in 1942, freshly educated with a degree in sociology and experienced in protesting instances of segregation in Washington, D.C., she returned to her hometown to work in her family’s funeral parlor, grocery store, rental properties and other businesses, but the direct and indirect indignities of segregation and systemic racism defined her drive for change.

 “She benefited from her family’s privilege.
 In fact, she talks about how the SNCC leaders were somewhat responsible for encouraging her to take a leadership role when they came to Cambridge because of her family's economic status in the town.
 They knew that the city leaders could not retaliate by either firing her or evicting her,” explains Kelly Navies, a museum specialist of oral history at NMAAHC, where a 90-minute interview of Richardson resides as part of the Civil Rights History Project, a collaboration between the Smithsonian and the Library of Congress.
 “She lived in a home owned by her grandfather.
 She had a family that would take care of her.
 She didn't have the same limitations as other people because of her class.”